j2doan/LeagueofLegends/README.md

 Next, we will explore the missingness of `teamid`.

 Unlike playerid, `teamid` is central to our primary research question: how **team-level statistics** like wpm relate to winning.
 This makes its missingness more **consequential** — if rows with missing teamid differ systematically, their exclusion could bias our analysis.
-In other words, it really doesn't matter what type of missingness `playerid` has, since the objective of our main analysis does not care for it.
+In other words, **it really doesn't matter what type of missingness `playerid` has, since the objective of our main analysis does not care for it**.
 That column was only supposed to give us a visual representation of how each team has multiple rows of data that needed to be aggregated into.
 The more imporant column of interst is `teamid`

 While teamid also has missing values in **relevant_df**, we realized that to properly investigate its missingness mechanism, we needed to go beyond **relevant_df**.
 Many of the variables such as match level data like `datacompleteness` were likely to explain its absence.
 Othe arbitrary gameplay statistics like `earnedgpm` could also be analyzed in context too, but these columns were only available in the original full dataset (df).

-Therefore, we extended our analysis and performed permutation tests using variables from the full dataset.
+Therefore, **we extended our analysis and performed permutation tests using variables from the full dataset**.
 Our goal was to determine whether the missingness of `teamid` is Missing Completely At Random (MCAR), Missing At Random (MAR), or potentially NMAR.
 If the missingness can be explained by known columns, it would support a MAR classification and justify our earlier decision to drop rows with missing teamid in `wards_df`.
 If not, we would need to re-evaluate our cleaning method.

 The following permutation tests evaluate whether `teamid` missingness depends on observed columns.